alan-turing-institute/grace/README.md

 <img width="100%" align="left" alt="optimising dummy graphs" src="./assets/optimiser_dummy.png">

 As you can see, the optimiser works well to identify filamentous object instances simulated at various densities, and appears to work across object cross-overs (middle image, pink objects).

+More details about how this type of graph representation analysis could be applied to other image data processing will become available soon - stay tuned! 😎👌

 ---